 Students must have an ESN student ID badge to enter the ESN building.
 You will receive your ID badge the first week of school.
-If you lose your ID badge, it is \$25 for a replacement.
+The cost to replace a lost ID badge is \$25.
+Please contact the Associate School Director for a replacement.